-The value of the excess electricity generated by the solar energy system and delivered to Columbia Water & Light, will be credited to the customer’s account at their current applicable electric rate.
+The value of the excess electricity generated by the solar energy system and delivered to Columbia Water & Light will be credited to the customer’s account at their current applicable electric rate.
 This arrangement offers the customer more than what the Missouri Statutes for net metering require.
 An opens in a new windowInterconnection & Net Metering Agreement must be approved by the utility for the customer to receive a credit for the excess energy they generate.
 The utility retains the renewable energy credits (RECs) for the project.
 Customers choosing to retain the RECs for their solar energy system will receive credit for the excess energy based on the avoided average energy market price at the Columbia pricing node.

 Columbia Water & Light reserves the right to reject interconnection of PV systems not meeting the net metering or rebate program parameters.

 A net meter can measure electricity flowing to the utility from a customer’s renewable energy system on sunny days, when a customer is producing more energy than they are using.
 It can also reverse its direction to measure the amount of electricity used by the customer that is supplied by the utility.
 At the end of the month, the customer is billed for the difference or the ‘net’ amount of electricity used over the month’s time. opens in a new windowClick here for a printable flyer on Understanding Your Net Metering Bill.

-SOLAR: Columbia Water & Light will pay the customer’s current electric rate for the delivered solar generated electricity when the utility retains the Renewable Energy Credits (REC).
+Columbia Water & Light will pay the customer’s current electric rate for the delivered solar generated electricity when the utility retains the Renewable Energy Credits (REC).
 If the customer wants to keep the solar RECs, the customer will receive a credit based on the avoided average energy market price at the Columbia pricing node. opens in a new windowClick here for Solar Net Metering agreement and rebate application.

-WIND and OTHER:For wind and other non-solar powered renewable energy generation, the customer shall receive a credit based on the avoided average energy market price at the Columbia pricing node. opens in a new windowClick here for the Wind Net Metering agreement.
+For wind and other non-solar-powered renewable energy generation, the customer will receive a credit based on the avoided average energy market price at the Columbia pricing node. opens in a new windowClick here for the Wind Net Metering agreement.

-A renewable energy credit, certificate or attribute (REC) is a tradable certificate, credit or attribute that is certified by an entity approved by the Missouri Public Service Commission.
-Columbia Water & Light purchases these RECs from the customer when a Net Metering Agreement is signed by the customer.
+A renewable energy credit (REC), certificate or attribute is a tradable certificate, credit or attribute that is certified by an entity approved by the Missouri Public Service Commission.
+Columbia Water & Light purchases these RECs from the customer when a net metering agreement is signed by the customer.
 If a customer wants to maintain the solar RECs, the electric generating rate credit will be based on the avoided average energy market price at the Columbia pricing node instead of the customer’s electric rate.

-For customer-generating units of ten kilowatts or less, the customer is not required to carry additional liability insurance.
-For customer-generating systems greater than ten kilowatts, the customer must carry no less than $100,000.00 of liability insurance that provides for coverage of all risk of liability for personal injuries (including death) and damage to property arising out of or caused by the operation of the net metering unit.
+For customer-generating units of 10 kilowatts or less, the customer is not required to carry additional liability insurance.
+For customer-generating systems greater than 10 kilowatts, the customer must carry no less than $100,000.00 of liability insurance that provides for coverage of all risk of liability for personal injuries (including death) and damage to property arising out of or caused by the operation of the net metering unit.

-Electric line crews must know where all generating sites are located on the city’s electric distribution system to safely do their work.
+Electric line crews must know where all generating sites are located on the City’s electric distribution system to safely do their work.
 Each qualified net metering system will meet all applicable safety, performance, synchronization, interconnection and reliability standards established by the Missouri Public Service Commission, the National Electrical Safety Code, National Electrical Code, the Institute of Electrical and Electronics Engineers, and Underwriters Laboratories for distributed generation.
-The customer’s electric generating system must contain a switch, circuit breaker, fuse or other easily accessible device or feature located in immediate proximity to the customer-generator’s metering equipment that would allow a utility worker the ability to manually and instantly disconnect the unit from the city’s electric distribution system.
+The customer’s electric generating system must contain a switch, circuit breaker, fuse or other easily accessible device or feature located in immediate proximity to the customer-generator’s metering equipment that would allow a utility worker the ability to manually and instantly disconnect the unit from the City’s electric distribution system.